asianriceballs/komunity-design/content/chronicles/jeremys-chicks.md

 2. Hero web banner design
 3. Order Now buttons upon hover for each order delivery platform to increase user-friendliness

+The website was developed and designed with “sustainable” software in mind.
+The code was optimized and compressied to reduce the load time of the website, in turn requiring less energy output and a faster loading time.

 ![jeremys chicks food delivery](/images/posts/jc-komunity-design-jeremys-chicks-grab-driver.jpg)

 #### Community